Malta introduces new regulations governing Virtual Financial Assets

 Upon acquisition of a VFA license, these operators will be allowed to facilitate the exchange of virtual financial assets such as tokens or coins, or provide services supporting the VFA sector.
-In this respect, BDO Malta will be applying for this licence as soon as it is made available.
+In this respect, Grant Thornton will be applying for this licence as soon as it is made available.

 ICOs which relate to VCs that do not qualify as financial instruments